M.A. in Criminal Justice

 - Completion of an undergraduate major in criminal justice, criminology, sociology, or in an allied field such as psychology, administration, or another social science, or recommendation for admission to the program by the Graduate Admissions Committee.
 Competence in the following prerequisite areas is expected, but not required for admission: criminological theory, law enforcement, corrections, research methods, and statistics.
 Applicants with deficiencies in these areas will be required to complete minimal prerequisites upon acceptance to the Program;

 - Completion of the graduate entrance writing requirement;

 - A minimum undergraduate grade point average of at least 3.0 overall and 3.0 ("B") in the major;

 - Submission of any available GRE or submission of any available GRE scores in the event the applicant feels that such scores would enhance their chances of admission.
 Submission of such scores is not mandatory;

 - Submission to the Criminal Justice MA Program Coordinator, three letters of recommendation from individuals who are familiar with the student's academic work and potential to complete the program successfully.
-Letters must come directly from the writer or be included in a placement file, and will be evaluated by criminal justice faculty members.
+Letters must come directly from the writer and will be evaluated by the Criminal Justice Graduate Admissions Committee.